 haircut.
 The best recommendation is to trim when necessary, but

 definitely don’t allow three months to pass without ensuring your ends

 2. Defective Styling

-I am definitely guilty of defective styling in 2015.
+I am definitely guilty of defective styling.
 I called myself protective styling but all too often ended up installing box braids just so that I didn’t have to deal with my hair.
 All too often I didn’t moisturize my hair or do any scalp massages and as a result, my hair didn’t grow as much could have.